 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.

-ASM Topic: Module 01 Evolution Bloom's Level: 01.
-Remember Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
+Learning Outcome: 01.12 Explain how the levels of a taxonomic scheme relate to each other.
 Give the names of the levels, and place them in a hierarchy.

-Learning Outcome: 01.14 Discuss the fundamentals of evolution, evidence used to verify evolutionary trends, and the use of evolutionary theory in the study of organisms.
-Section: 01.06
+Learning Outcome: 01.14 Discuss the fundamentals of evolution, evidence used to verify evolutionary trends, and its use in studying organisms.

-Topic: Taxonomy of Microorganisms A scientist studying the sequence of nucleotides in the rRNA of a bacterial species is working on
+19. A scientist studying the sequence of nucleotides in the rRNA of a bacterial species is working on

-- A. determining evolutionary relatedness. - B. bioremediation.
+- A. determining evolutionary relatedness.

+- B. bioremediation.

 - C. recombinant DNA.

 - D. nomenclature.

 - E. determining if that species is the cause of a new disease.

 ASM Objective: 01.05 The evolutionary relatedness of organisms is best reflected in phylogenetic trees.
-ASM Topic: Module 01 Evolution Bloom's Level: 03.
-Apply Learning Outcome: 01.16 Explain the bases for classification, taxonomy, and nomenclature.
-Section: 01.07 Topic: Taxonomy of Microorganisms

-- 20. A scientist discovers a new microbial species.
+ASM Topic: Module 01 Evolution Topic: Taxonomy of Microorganisms 20.
+A scientist discovers a new microbial species.
 It is a single-celled eukaryote without cell walls.
 In which kingdom will it likely be classified?

-- A. Monera
+A. Monera

-- B. Protista
+B. Protista

 - C. Fungi

 - D. Animalia

 - E. Plantae